cdcabrera/curiosity-frontend/guidelines/project-workflows/adding-openshift-product.md

 ## Overview

 OpenShift products in this application are configured as hourly billing products that track usage metrics like cores, vCPUs, and instance hours.
-They typically belong to the "openshift" product group and use `DISPLAY_TYPES.HOURLY` for billing display.
+They typically belong to the "openshift" product group and use either `DISPLAY_TYPES.HOURLY` for hourly billing products or `DISPLAY_TYPES.CAPACITY` for capacity-based products with prepaid/on-demand usage.

 ## Interactive Configuration Process

 When asked to **"create openshift on-demand OR hourly"**, **"add an openshift product"**, or **"create an openshift product"**, you MUST ask these questions sequentially (ask one question, wait for answer, then proceed to the next):

-1. **"What is the product id?"** - The API identifier for the product (e.g., "rhacs", "rhods")
+1. **"What is the product id?"** - The API identifier for the product (e.g., "rhacs", "rhods", "rosa")
 2. **"What is the product long, or full, name?"** - The complete display name (e.g., "Red Hat Advanced Cluster Security")
 3. **"What is the product short name?"** - The abbreviated display name (e.g., "RHACS")
+4. **"What is the product display type?"** - Either "hourly" for HOURLY products or "capacity" for CAPACITY products with prepaid/on-demand metrics
-4. **"Is there an existing product variant config that matches what you want?"**
+5. **"Is there an existing product variant config that matches what you want?"**
-  - If **no**: Continue to question 6
+  - If **no**: Continue to question 7
-  - If **yes**: Continue to question 5
+  - If **yes**: Continue to question 6
-5. **"What existing product config matches what you want?"** - Specify which existing config to use as template (e.g., "rhacs", "rhods", "rosa")
+6. **"What existing product config matches what you want?"** - Specify which existing config to use as template (e.g., "rhacs", "rhods" for HOURLY or "rosa", "rhacm" for CAPACITY)
-6. **"What metric needs to be displayed?"** - The primary metric for charts and inventory (e.g., "Cores", "vCPUs", "Instance-hours")
+7. **"What metric or metrics need to be displayed?"** - The primary metric(s) for charts and inventory (e.g., "Cores", "vCPUs", "Instance-hours")
-7. **"Is the metric display name unique?"** - Does the technical metric need to display differently to users?
+8. **"Are the metric display names unique?"** - Do any technical metrics need to display differently to users?
-  - If **yes**: "What should the metric display as?" (e.g., technical: "Cores" → display: "vCPUs")
+  - If **yes**: "What should each metric display as?" (e.g., technical: "Cores" → display: "vCPUs")
-  - If **no**: Use the standard metric display name
+  - If **no**: Use the standard metric display names

 **Note:** Even when using an existing config as template, you should still ask about metrics since customization may be needed.

-**Important:** Questions 6 and 7 are closely related - the metric question determines the technical API metric, while the display name question determines how it appears to users.
+**Important:** Questions 7 and 8 are closely related - the metric question determines the technical API metrics, while the display name question determines how they appear to users.

 ## Step-by-Step Implementation